TheGhostSpirit/ci-cd/README.md

 ## Game of Life

-Projet TS avec Cucumber.JS / Cucumber-tsflow
+TS project with Cucumber.JS / Cucumber-tsflow

 ### Modules

 - domain: game of life models and logic
-- ui: simple console display for the game of life
 - steps: step definitions for scenari
 - features: scenari written in Gherkin language